 Mr. Sharman received his BA, cum laude from Vanderbilt University and his Doctor of Jurisprudence from the University of Texas at Austin School of Law.

-Mr. Roberson has over 40 years of experience in all phases of the oil and gas exploration and production business with focal areas on company start-ups, management of exploratory prospect origination, and in drilling, completion, and production operations management.
-Mr. Roberson has been an operator in the Permian Basin since 1987 and has also been an operator and/or producer in the East Texas Basin, the Texas and Louisiana Gulf Coast, and in the Federal OCS waters of the Gulf of Mexico.
+Mr. Roberson has over 40 years of oil and gas experience.
+With a focus on exploratory prospect origination, drilling, completing and production operations management.
+Mr. Roberson began drilling in the Permian Basin in 1984 and has been an operator in the Permian Basin since 1987.
+While continuing to drill in the Permian Basin, he also originated prospects, drilled and was an operator and/or producer in the offshore federal OCS waters of the Gulf of Mexico, the Texas and Louisiana Gulf Coast, and the East Texas Basin.

 Mr. Roberson began his career with National Supply in 1980 after graduating from the University of Texas at Austin’s McCombs School of Business with a BBA in Marketing.
 He returned to the University of Texas at Austin and conducted post-graduate work in Geology and Petroleum Land Management before beginning work as a staff landman with Gulf Oil Company in 1982.